midhunkalarikkal/FullDomain/Notes/js.md

 --------------
 - Promise.all() takes an iterable (usually an array) of promises
 - If all the input promises resolve, returns a single promise
-- That single Promise resolves to an array of results (in the same order).
+- That single Promise resolves to an array of results (in the same order input promise).
 - Rejects immediately with reason, if any one of the input promises is rejected.
 - Other promises continue running, but their results are ignored.